Keeping coffee beans and grounds in good condition is essential to creating an excellent brew.

 Staleness robs coffee of its strength and flavour once the beans start to oxidise, so even if years-old coffee beans are technically drinkable, you can expect them to produce an unpleasant and dull taste.
 Great as an emergency apocalypse beverage, bad as an everyday cup of refreshment.

-Below, we’ve compiled a few ways you can make coffee beans and grounds last longer than their expected shelf-life.
+Below, we’ve compiled a few ways you can make coffee beans and grounds last longer than their expected shelf life.

 Store Them Safely